What do you think it is about your approach that people have always bought in to?

 I’ve made it my mission over the years to learn as much as possible about the world I operate in.
 I have undertaken every job role I can to better understand safety and security in the events industry, from stewarding for minimum wage in the pouring rain on a wet Tuesday night at Crewe to becoming the safety officer responsible for the management of 14.5 million people during 2012 London Olympics.
 It’s that breadth of experience that enables me to engage people at all levels.
 Often it’s the anecdotal stuff that brings it to life; the ability to tell the stories in the training business is essential.
 Now I enjoy working at the top level, planning and training delivery throughout major events on the global stage.

-Something else that I pride myself is my thirst for knowledge.
-With every event I learn new things which I then incorporate into my delivery for operational work or training.
+Something else that I pride myself on is my thirst for knowledge.
+With every event, I learn new things which I then incorporate into my delivery for operational work or training.

 Above all though, I think people buy into me because I get the job done and I work in an open and transparent way.
 We operate in a world where the stakes are high.
 Some of the disasters that have occurred over the years, particularly in football, should act as a constant reminder that we can never afford to be complacent.